metadriverse/metadrive/README.md

 pip install -e .
 ```

-It will generate a .whl file, which can be installed by pip.

 ## Quick Start

 Please run `python -m pg_drive.examples.test_generalization_env` to play with the environment with keyboard!